 “I want to preserve and steward the music for male-voice choir that already exists, and the rich sound that has been established in the choir for a long time.
 The capacity to produce infinitely faint and unbelievably powerful nuances in combination with a tonal density and intensity that is otherwise only found in great symphony orchestras.
 OD is without doubt one of the best male-voice choirs in the world, and it is tremendously inspiring to have the opportunity to work with this choir.”

 The challenge is to luxuriate in the traditions and always make quality the prime concern – and at the same time to find new modes of expression and concert forms.

 “We can do this by collaborating with artists and musicians, also from other parts of the music world.
 By performing in unconventional places.
 And by daring to do new things: to venture into deep waters when it comes to commissioning new music, trying out alternative concert forms, and surprising our audiences – and thereby also finding new listeners.”

-Cecilia Rydinger Alin holds the posiiton as Vice-Chancellor at the Royal College of Music in Stockholm.
+Cecilia Rydinger holds the positon as Vice-Chancellor at the Royal College of Music in Stockholm.
 She has previously served as professor in orchestral conducting at the same institution.

-Since 2004, Cecilia Rydinger Alin is a member of the Swedish Royal Academy of Music.
+Since 2004, Cecilia Rydinger is a member of the Swedish Royal Academy of Music.

 She is today a sought-after jury member at choral competitions around the world and teaches international master classes in choral conducting.